MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 By removing the Attrleaf labels {{?Attrleaf}}
-used in SVCB, this construction enables offline DNSSEC signing of wildcard domains, which are commonly used with HTTPS.
+used in SVCB, this construction enables offline DNSSEC signing of wildcard domains, which are commonly used with HTTP.
 Reusing the service name also allows the targets of existing CNAME chains (e.g. CDN hosts) to start returning HTTPS RR responses without requiring origin domains to configure and maintain an additional